- This event has passed.

 Oct 23, 2020 @ 3:30 pm - 5:00 pm

-Join us for a lecture with Thy Phu (Western University), who will be discussing “Warring Visions: Photography and the Vietnam Conflict.”
+Join us for a virtual lecture with Thy Phu (Western University) for “Warring Visions: Photography and the Vietnam Conflict.”
 Although it’s often observed that the Vietnam War was fought in pictures, the most iconic images were produced by the western press—images that usually shore up accounts of American experiences and perspectives.
 Largely missing from the voluminous histories of this war are photos by the Vietnamese, not to mention consideration of Vietnamese experiences.
 This talk broadens approaches to the visual mediation of the Vietnam conflict by exploring how the camera was deployed to serve ideological purposes not just by the western press, but also by other sides.
 Focusing on the contributions of Vietnamese photographers, I trace the connections and disconnections between these warring visions, and explain the role of photos in struggles to secure the moral resolve, political allegiance, and cultural memory of viewers.

 About the Speaker